KATYŃ -THE UNSPEAKABLE CRIME

 He addresses Maria as his beloved, sends her affectionate kisses, wishes them all a happy New Year, asks for photographs and for news of his parents and other acquaintances.
 According to the code he worked out with Maria before he left, his mention of Kożuszek (his sheepskin coat), indicated that his situation was dire.

-Soviet soldiers removed Stanisław’s family from their Białystok home in April 1940, the same month that the NKVD executed him, and thousands of others whom the Kremlin considered part of Poland’s intellectual elite, and therefore potentially dangerous to the USSR.
+Soviet soldiers removed Stanisław’s family from their Białystok home in April 1940, the same month that the NKVD executed him, and thousands of others covered by the death warrant that Stalin signed on 5 March 1940.

 Jadwiga: “They came at night—again surrounded the house so nobody escapes—thumped on the door.
 This time they came in brutally, and demanded, ‘Get dressed, get the children… Hurry, hurry, hurry.’
 It was all very military.
 Everything was in a hurry, because it was a secret.
 They did not want others [in the street] to know what was happening to us.”27